-Because the intrinsically large variations in modelled glacier sliding velocities yield cumulative glacial-cycle erosion 2 to 3 orders of magnitude higher in the Alpine valleys than near the mountain tops (Fig. 6d), we argue that the modelled highly localized pattern of erosion potential is qualitatively robust.
-This pattern, as well as the lithologic variations in bedrock erodibility, may explain order-of-magnitude variation in glacier erosion rates observed in the cosmogenic nuclide record (Jansen et al., 2019; Steinemann et al., 2020, 2021).
+Because of the intrinsically large variations in modelled glacier sliding velocities yield cumulative glacial-cycle erosion two to three orders of magnitude higher in the Alpine valleys than near the mountain tops (Fig. 6d).
+Yet this result is compatible with the , we argue that the modelled highly localized pattern of erosion potential is qualitatively robust.
+This pattern, and the lithologic variations in bedrock erodability, may explain order-of-magnitude variation of glacier erosion rates observed in the cosmogenic nuclide record (Jansen et al., 2019; Steinemann et al., 2020, 2021).